 The Bribie Island landscape has changed a lot since Matthew Flinders, Bongaree, and their crew landed on the island in 1799.
 Even centuries later, the expedition has left an indelible imprint on the island and its residents.
+You can explore this history with the Bongaree Self Guided Walkabout, heritage waterfront walk.

 The community of Bongaree is proudly named in honour of an Aboriginal explorer from Broken Bay, near Sydney.
 Bongaree accompanied Flinders on his expeditions, and helped encourage communication between the white explorers and the traditional caretakers of the areas they visited.